Elsa Bloodstone: Other versions

-Battleworld

-Elsa is the commander of super-powered soldiers manning a wall that keeps zombies from civilization.
-A teleportation accident leaves Elsa far from safety, hunted by powered zombies and with a strange human girl she dubs Shuttup in her care.

 Iron Man: Viva Las Vegas

 In an archaeological expedition, Elsa and her team find the stone statue of Fin Fang Foom.
 She sells this statue to Tony Stark for the opening of his new casino only for the statue to release the actual dragon himself from his stone tomb.

 Marvel Zombies

 Elsa Bloodstone alongside the other members of Nextwave show up "in a purely superfluous cameo" in the third issue of the Marvel Zombies vs. The Army of Darkness to save Ash from a zombified Power Pack, before being "Ruthlessly dispatched off-panel in the most humiliating and degrading ways imaginable" moments later.

+Secret Wars (2015)

+During the "Secret Wars" storyline, a variation of Elsa Bloodstone is the commander of super-powered soldiers manning a wall called the Shield that keeps the threats of the Deadlands, Perfection, and New Xandar from the rest of the Battleworld domains.
+A teleportation accident leaves Elsa far from safety, hunted by powered zombies in the Deadlands and with a strange human girl she dubs Shuttup in her care.

 In other media

 Television

 Elsa Bloodstone appears in the Marvel Cinematic Universe / Disney+ special Werewolf by Night, portrayed by Laura Donnelly.
 This version is the estranged stepdaughter of Verussa Bloodstone.